For Dave Chappelle, punchlines are dares. His new special, 'The Closer,' goes too far

 Because Chappelle is brilliant, his words about DaBaby make an important point; it is sad that more people know about DaBaby's homophobic comments than his involvement in this deadly encounter.
 But there is more to the story outside his simplistic framing, which seems designed to excuse some pretty hurtful words.

-"Gay people are minorities until they need to be white again," Chappelle says as the capper to a different story about his conflict with a white man at a nightclub who called the police.
+"Gay people are minorities until they need to be white again," Chappelle says as the capper to a different story about his conflict with a white man who called the police.
 The comic says the man he nearly fought was gay.

 And, yes, we know what calling the police on a Black man can mean in a post-George Floyd world.
 But if some belligerent jerk were confronting me in a nightclub, I'd probably call the cops, regardless of the race of the jerk.
 And Chappelle refuses to consider this possibility.